chirag127/Auto-Journal-Browser-Extension/README.md

 3. Create a `.env` file based on `.env.example`
 4. Run `npm start` to start the server

+## 🔧 Usage

+1. **Browse Normally**: Auto-Journal works in the background, automatically logging pages you visit and generating summaries.
+2. **Highlight Text**: Select any text on a webpage, right-click, and choose "Save to Auto-Journal" to save it as a highlight.
+3. **View Your Journal**: Click the Auto-Journal icon in your browser toolbar to open the popup and view your journal entries.
+4. **Search and Filter**: Use the search bar and filters to find specific entries by keyword, tag, or date.
+5. **Manage Privacy**: Use the settings tab to blacklist domains, toggle logging, or manage your data.

+## 📸 Screenshots

+_Coming soon_

 ## Development

 ### Prerequisites

 - Node.js and npm
 - MongoDB (local or Atlas)
 - Gemini API key

 ### Setup